SiaFoundation/siad/modules/renter/proto/README.md

 it from the reference counter list.
 This marks the sector as garbage and it's up for reuse/drop.

-The refrence counter is created and deleted together with the contract.
+The reference counter is created and deleted together with the contract.
 The counts it holds should be updated on backup creation/deletion and on file deletion.